 - Be comfortable working and collaborating with in-person and remote team members

-- Embrace challenges and adopt new responsibilities with creativity, initiative, and self-direction
+- Embrace challenges and adopt new responsibilities with creativity and self-direction

-- Demonstrate comfort with adjusting work to evolving priorities in a dynamic work environment
+- Demonstrate comfort with adjusting work to evolving priorities in a dynamic environment

-- Proven ability to manage multiple, deadline-driven projects with both internal and external teams
+- Ability to manage multiple, deadline-driven projects with both internal and external teams

 - Strong communication skills, with the ability to influence and negotiate

-- Proficiency or strong interest to learn Salesforce and comfort utilizing on a daily basis
+- Proficiency or strong interest to learn Salesforce and comfort utilizing regularly to track renewal pipeline

 Girls Who Code is committed to building a truly diverse and inclusive organization with a focus on valuing, serving, and understanding our target constituents, while challenging all stakeholders to think inclusively for the betterment of our programs.